Paul Vallas: Runoff

+Vallas significantly out-fundraised Johnson, raising $18 million.
+Vallas's campaign spent almost $17 million, outspending Johnson by a ratio of nearly 2-to-1.

+After Johnson was projected to have defeated him, Vallas conceded.

+After the election, Vallas filed a lawsuit accusing Chimaobi Enyia (the former head of the Illinois Liquor Control Commission and brother of 2019 Chicago mayoral candidate Amara Enyia) of defrauding the campaign of $680,000.
+The lawsuit claimed that the campaign had given the money to Enyia for Black voter outreach efforts.

-Other activity
+Other activities

 In 2020, Vallas served as an unpaid consultant to Chicago's Fraternal Order of Police police union during contract negotiations with the city of Chicago, playing a role in the negotiations.
 The Union's head, John Catanzara, touted Vallas's presence at negotiation with assisting the police union's bargaining.

 Political stances

 During his 2002 gubernatorial campaign, Vallas opposed the concealed carry of firearms and was in favor of banning semi-automatic firearms.
 He supported a plan by Mayor Daley to reconfigure O'Hare International Airport's runways and to add more runways to the airport.
-He also was in support of constructing a new airport in Chicago's southern suburbs.
-Vallas also opposed a proposed casino in Rosemont, Illinois, citing a belief that gambling should only be permitted to advance economic development.
-He also opposed raising the state income tax, claiming that it would be wrong to do so amid an economic downturn.
+He also supported constructing a new airport in Chicago's southern suburbs.
+Vallas also opposed a proposed casino in Rosemont, Illinois, citing that gambling should only be permitted to advance economic development.
+He also opposed raising the state income tax, claiming it would be wrong amid an economic downturn.

-During his 2002 gubernatorial campaign, and throughout much of his political career, Vallas has positioned himself as supportive of abortion rights.
-In a 2009 interview, Vallas claimed both to oppose abortion and to be "personally pro-choice."
+During his 2002 gubernatorial campaign and much of his political career, Vallas has positioned himself as supportive of abortion rights.
+In a 2009 interview, Vallas said he opposed abortion but also declared himself to be "personally pro-choice".

 During his 2002 gubernatorial campaign, Vallas opposed using public subsidies to renovate Soldier Field (a stadium in Chicago).
-He also opposed the proposed design of the renovation and was against the possible selling of naming rights for the stadium.
-During his 2023 mayoral campaign, Vallas has stated that he believes it is too late to persuade the Chicago Bears football team to remain at Soldier Field amid plans by the Bears to build a new stadium in Arlington Heights, Illinois.
+He also opposed the proposed renovation design and was against the possible selling of naming rights for the stadium.
+During his 2023 mayoral campaign, Vallas stated that he believed it was too late to persuade the Chicago Bears football team to remain at Soldier Field amid plans by the Bears to build a new stadium in Arlington Heights, Illinois.
 He also opposed a $2.2 billion renovation of the stadium floated by Mayor Lightfoot.

-In his 2023 mayoral campaign, Vallas has campaigned as "tough-on-crime".
+In his 2023 mayoral campaign, Vallas campaigned as "tough-on-crime".